Main Documentation#

 >>> Piece.from_chr("P") <Piece: (White, Pawn)> >>> Piece.from_chr("n") <Piece: (Black, Knight)>

-- unicode() str #
+- unicode() str#

 Returns Unicode figurine character corresponding to this

-.>>> Piece(WHITE, PAWN).unicode() "♙" >>> Piece(BLACK, KNIGHT).unicode() "♞"
+Piece.>>> Piece(WHITE, PAWN).unicode() "♙" >>> Piece(BLACK, KNIGHT).unicode() "♞"

 - __eq__(other: Any)#